-- Notifying identified schools of their eligibility, responsibilities, and the available system of supports and services; - Distributing funds to identified schools based on identified need that Illinois will develop, in collaboration with stakeholders, during the available transition year.
+- Collecting and applying computational algorithms appropriate to identify schools that require comprehensive or targeted support and services. - Notifying identified schools of their eligibility, responsibilities, and the available system of supports and services; - Distributing funds to identified schools based on identified need that Illinois will develop, in collaboration with stakeholders, during the available transition year.